Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves. A red chair sits in the center.

 Our perception of time should change: if we understand time cyclically, I think we understand the ability to pull out of very stressful situations.
 To me, electronics have helped me in that particular sense.
 When you study electronics, you are studying how sinusoidal waves function, where they come from, and how you can manipulate them.
 Sinusoidal waves come from generating electricity in an alternating way, passing north, south, north, south.
 When you create a wave pattern that has a particular frequency [the number of waves that pass through a point in a certain period of time], the period can be one millisecond, one second, one year, or any amount of time.
 When we consume the world through a Western lens, that period is very short.
 Indigenous society has a period that spans longer periods of time.

-Nahuatl is an agglutinative language: the speaker makes up words as if they were making collages, thus creating new concepts.
+Nahuatl is an agglutinative language: the speaker makes up words as if they were making collages, and thus they create new concepts.
 So when you put together electronics with effigies from the past, you are making a dialogue between the two.
-When I work with young engineers, I say to them, “Help me to program this arm.” and they say something like, “How many times?
+When I work with young engineers, I say to them, “Help me to program this arm,” and they say something like, “How many times?
 What speed do you need to move it by?” going immediately to engineering data.
 I just say, “No, no, no, don’t concern yourself with that.
 Just make it move like if you are declaring your love to a girl, or if you are saying, ‘I love you’ to your mother.
 How are you going to move the hand?
 How are you going to express yourself?
 I want you to express that.”
 And they just look at me like, “What is this guy about,” you know?
 Little by little, they think of electronics in a very different way.
 Very many of these young engineers have even said, “I want to be an artist, I really want to be an artist.”

 Interview conducted for Art21 in November of 2024 by Eli Rudavsky.
 Original photography for Art21 by Ada Navarro in November 2024.